arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

     main()
 ```

 Continuing Python® script defines functions to receive and print incoming CAN messages.
-The receive_can_messages function continuously listens for CAN messages and calls print_received_message to display the details of the received message, such as whether it's an extended message or a remote transmission request (RTR) and its data.
+The receive_can_messages function continuously listens for CAN messages and calls print_received_message to display the details of the received message, such as whether it is an extended message or a remote transmission request (RTR) and its data.

 ```
 import can